 United Kingdom, Government: Deleted

+Enact a consistent and overarching ICT and/or broadband policy to foster broadband development across all sectorsthat drives digital inclusion, and implements and monitors related activities, .

 Czech Republic, Government:

-Japan, Government: Enact a consistent and overarching ICT and/or broadband policy to foster broadband development across all sectorsthat drives digital inclusion, and implements and monitors related activities, .
+Japan, Government: Encourage a consistent and overarching ICT and/or broadband policy to foster broadband development across all sectorsthat drives digital inclusion, and implements and monitors related activities, .

 Uruguay, Government: Should be under AL C2

-Czech Republic, Government: Ensure effective and fair competition promote transparency and create a regulatory framework that nurtures innovation while stimulating investment, including foreign direct investment, for the roll-out of infrastructure (including broadband) and the development and take up of e-applications and services.
+Ensure effective and fair competition promote transparency and create a regulatory framework that nurtures innovation while stimulating investment, including foreign direct investment, for the roll-out of infrastructure (including broadband) and the development and take up of e-applications and services.

-Japan, Government: Ensure effective and fair competition promote transparency and create a regulatory framework that nurtures innovation while stimulating investment, including foreign direct investment, for the roll-out of infrastructure (including broadband) and the development and take up of e-applications and services.
+Czech Republic, Government: Ensure effective and fair competition especially by liberalization of the markets,promote transparency and create frameworks that nurture innovation while stimulating investment, including foreign direct investment, for the roll-out of infrastructure (including broadband) and the development and take up of e-applications and services.

+Japan, Government: Ensure effective and fair competition promote transparency that nurtures innovation while stimulating investment, for the roll-out of infrastructure (including broadband) and the development and take up of e-applications and services.

-ISOC, Civil Society: Ensure effective and fair competition promote transparency and create a regulatory framework that nurtures innovation while stimulating investment, including foreign direct investment, for the roll-out of infrastructure (including broadband) and the development and take up of e-applications and services.
+ISOC, Civil Society: Ensure effective and fair competition promote transparency and create frameworks that nurture innovation while stimulating investment, including foreign direct investment, for the roll-out of infrastructure (including broadband) and the development and take up of e-applications and services.

 Internet Democracy Project, CDT, IFLA and Access, Civil Society: Ensure effective and fair competition [DELETED: LEVEL PLAYING FIELD], promote transparency, and create a regulatory framework that nurtures innovation and entrepreneurship while stimulating investment, including foreign direct investment, for the roll-out of broadband infrastructure (including broadband) and the development and uptake of e-applications and services.

-Center of Technology and Society, Civil Society: Ensure effective and fair competition promote transparency and create a regulatory framework that nurtures innovation while stimulating investment, including foreign direct investment, for the roll-out of infrastructure (including broadband) and the development and take up of e-applications and services.
+Center of Technology and Society, Civil Society: Ensure effective and fair competition level-playing field, promote transparency and create a regulatory framework that nurtures innovation while stimulating investment, including foreign direct investment, for the roll-out of broadband infrastructure (including broadband) and the development and take up of e-applications and services.

 [New Pillar WSA, Civil Society]:2 (f) Ensure that oligopolies and monopolies do not restrict market access for producers or reduce the consumers’ information and choice in terms of culturally and linguistically divers content and applications.

-Enact a consistent and overarching ICT and/or broadband policy to foster broadband development across all sectors and drive digital inclusion of all.

-Lift all barriers to entry in broadband markets, enable open access to essential facilities and increase competition at all network layers, moving towards lighter and simplified regulation while promoting innovation and entrepreneurship.

-Czech Republic, Government: Lift all barriers to entry in broadband markets, enable open access to essential facilities and increase competition at all network layers, moving towards lighter and simplified regulation while promoting innovation and entrepreneurship.

-Japan, Government: [Strive to facilitate entry in broadband markets, enable open access to essential facilities and increase competition in all network layers, moving towards lighter and simplified regulation while promoting innovation and entrepreneurship, as appropriate and where applicable. ]
+[Strive to facilitate entry in broadband markets, enable open access to essential facilities and increase competition in all network layers, moving towards lighter and simplified regulation while promoting innovation and entrepreneurship, as appropriate and where applicable. ]

+Czech Republic, Government:

-Brazil, Government: [Strive to facilitate entry in broadband markets, enable open access to essential facilities and increase competition in all network layers, moving towards lighter and simplified regulation while promoting innovation and entrepreneurship, as appropriate and where applicable. ]
+Japan, Government: Strive to facilitate entry in broadband markets, enable open access to essential facilities and increase competition in all network layers.

-Center of Technology and Society, Civil Society: [Strive to facilitate entry in broadband markets, enable open access to essential facilities and increase competition in all network layers, moving towards lighter and simplified regulation while promoting innovation and entrepreneurship, as appropriate and where applicable. ]
+Brazil, Government: [Strive to simplify regulation while promoting innovation, competition and entrepreneurship, as appropriate and where applicable. ]

+Center of Technology and Society, Civil Society:

-APIG, Civil Society: [Strive to facilitate entry in broadband markets, enable open access to essential facilities and increase competition in all network layers, moving towards lighter and simplified regulation while promoting innovation and entrepreneurship, as appropriate and where applicable. ]
+APIG, Civil Society: Strive to ensure effective and fair competition, which may require appropriate regulation to promote innovation and entrepreneurship, in particular to facilitate entry in broadband markets and enable open access to essential facilities.

 Internet Democracy Project, CDT, IFLA and Access, Civil Society: Deleted